hashgraph/hedera-services/hedera-node/docs/design/services/file-service/file-service.md

 ## Handlers

 Handlers are responsible for executing the transactions and queries.
 Each type of transaction or query has its own handler.
-All the Handlers implement the ```TransactionHandler``` interface and provide implementations of pureChecks, preHandle, handle, and calculateFees methods.
+All the Handlers either implement the ```TransactionHandler``` interface and provide implementations of pureChecks, preHandle, handle, and calculateFees methods; or ultimately implement the ```QueryHandler``` interface through their inheritance structure.
+If the latter, they provide an implementation of the ```findResponse``` method.

 ### pureChecks
 The ```pureChecks``` method is responsible for performing checks that are independent